LostArtefacts/TRX/docs/1-COMMAND_LINE.md

   Runs the game in command line only.
 Only available with `--test-replay`.

 - `--headless-fps <num>`:
-  In headless mode, force the simulation to run at a constant FPS (frames per second).
+  In headless mode, forces the simulation to run at a constant FPS.
 If omitted or zero, uses the FPS from the configuration.

+- `--debug-render-performance`:
+  Outputs diagnostic information related to GPU usage and throughput.

 - `-q`, `--quiet`
   Suppresses most of output to the standard output, keeping only errors.